Register your pet

 Registration keeps pets safe

-All cats and dogs must be registered before they are 6 months old.
+All dogs must be registered before they are 6 months old and all cats must be registered before they are 4 months old.
 If your pet goes astray, the pound or vet can use your pet's microchip and registration details to contact you and quickly reunite you with your pet.

 Registration is cheaper if your pet is already desexed.